diefenbach/django-lfs/docs/user/management/shop/actions.rst

 Actions
 =======

-This section describes the management interface for :ref:`actions <actions>`.
+This section describes the management interface for :ref:`actions
+<actions_concepts>`.

 Site Actions
 ============